 Millville, Illinois

-Millville was a settlement in Illinois in Jo Daviess County, instituted in 1835.
-It was 22.8 miles away from Galena, Chicago.
+Millville was a settlement in Jo Daviess County, Illinois, instituted in 1835.
+It was 22.8 miles from Galena, Chicago.

-Its economy came mainly from sawmills as it was the first business built there.
-By 1850, the railroads entered the county but only to go through on their way to other locations.
+Its economy came mainly from sawmills, as they were the first businesses built there.
+By 1850, the railroads entered the county but only to pass through on their way to other locations.
 The Illinois Central Railroad decided that Millville was not the place for development, causing it to decline.

 In 1847, a gristmill replaced the sawmill, increasing grain production and putting timber aside.
-Other businesses were established, such as blacksmiths, millwrights, carpenters, grocery keepers, storekeepers, and woodchoppers.
-Based on historians, the estimated population was around 300 people by late 1830.
+Other businesses, such as blacksmiths, millwrights, carpenters, grocery keepers, storekeepers, and woodchoppers, were established.
+Historians say the estimated population was around 300 people by late 1830.

-In 1892, a flood swept away the town.
-Buildings, houses, and mills were destroyed entirely.
-The state of Illinois purchased the land and built the Apple River Canyon, State Park.
-This site is open to visitors to walk around or have a picnic.
+In 1892, a flood swept away the town, completely destroying buildings, houses, and mills.
+The state of Illinois purchased the land and built Apple River Canyon State Park.
+Visitors can walk around or have a picnic here.

 Vishnu Springs, Illinois